onataliaduran/cv-builder-app/README.md

 ## Some Mockups

-* List of user docs
+* User docs list

 ![app mockup](./src/assets/img/readme/cviiing-docsList-mockup.png)

-* View when a user want to see a preview of a document
+* View when a user wants to see a preview of a document

 ![app mockup](./src/assets/img/readme/cviiing-cvPreview-mockup.png)

-* View when the user clicks on the "three dots" button on the preview section, in case the user wants to edit, delete, duplicate, etc, the document
+* View when the user clicks on the "three dots" button on the preview section (It will display options for the user to edit, delete, duplicate, etc, the document)

 ![app mockup](./src/assets/img/readme/cviiing-cvPreview-moreOptions-mockup.png)